Suit & Tie: Composition

-"Suit & Tie" is a mid-tempo R&B song, with a length of five minutes and 26 seconds (5:26).
+"Suit & Tie" is a mid-tempo R&B and soul song, with a length of five minutes and 26 seconds (5:26).
 The song, written in the key of D major, begins with a "slow-drawl" intro consisting of slowed down synths and "slightly out of time" drum claps, reminiscent of the Chopped and Screwed style of DJing.
 A distorted Timbaland growls "awoo", before he and Timberlake sing: "I be on my suit and tie shit".
 After a brief pause the song then settles into a "rolling, laidback" groove that contains finger clicks and old-school horn blasts that add a layer of sophistication to the track.
 Timbaland's "shiny collection" of percussion congeals on the track.
 Jay-Z's appearance is a single verse which appears roughly two thirds of the way into the track.

 The song features heavily usage of music samples from Sly, Slick and Wicked's 1972 recording "Sho' Nuff", produced by James Brown.
 The sound effect used in the beat is also similar to that of the track "Ya Mama" by The Pharcyde.
 The song also follows similar musical patterns of the 1986 song "Guinnevere" by Valerie Dore off of her LP, The Legend.

 "Suit & Tie" is a sleek dance number with several start-stop components arranged in a way similar to his debut single "Like I Love You" (2002).
 Jim Farber of the New York Daily News wrote that the song is in the "classic" style of Curtis Mayfield, yet "isn't in any way conventionally retro".
 The song "floats along" like a song from The Whispers, but according to Melinda Newman of HitFix, Timbaland's production manages to pay homage without sounding dated.
 The song then goes into a hypnotic, engaging outro before a great, cold ending.
 Lyrically, the song is an ode to the joys of "being handsome and well-dressed".